 Ten Tips to Keep Your Plumbing System in Good Working Condition

-If you own your home, you will at some point encounter plumbing problems that require a professional.
-There are simple things you can do around your house to help keep your plumbing in good shape for years to come.
+If you own your home, at some point you will encounter plumbing problems that require a trained professional.
+There are simple things you can do around your house to help keep your plumbing fixtures in good shape for years to come.

 1. Clean your Shower Heads